bhernandev/mini-chef/README.md

-# chef-brian
+# mini-chef
-Chef Brian is a new and unprecedented Alexa Skill that allows for the querying of multiple recipes and their respective breakdowns and ingredients.
+Mini Chef is a new and unprecedented Alexa Skill that allows for the querying of multiple recipes and their respective breakdowns and ingredients.
 This is essentially a handsfree cookbook for all Alexa enabled devices, through the use of Alexa's voice interpretation.

 Sample Utterances for the Alexa Skill: <br />
 getRecipeIntent let's make {Recipe} <br />